EmeraldCityIT/OFFICIAL-JEDI-LIGHTSABER-PATENT/README.md

 Capacitor stores energy.

 Holding down a trigger closes the circuit.
+Releasing the trigger opens the circuit.
+The trigger's default state is off.

 Cyanide light bulb is used to generate high intensity energy (Jedis die from lightsader explosions).